-In recognition of Pride month, the Illinois Supreme Court Commission on Professionalism (Commission) will feature biographies of LGBTQ+ legal professionals who promoted a culture of civility and inclusion within the Illinois legal community.
-Keep an eye out for additional biographies during June.
+In recognition of Pride month, the Illinois Supreme Court Commission on Professionalism (Commission) is featuring biographies of LGBTQ+ legal professionals who have promoted a culture of civility and inclusion within the Illinois legal community.

 Despite the disposition of the cases she commonly worked, Hart defended her clients without engaging in bribery and other forms of corruption.
 Her reputation earned her the title “Guardian Angel of the Chicago’s Gay Community.”